Finding a Lump, Bump or Tumor with Dr. PJ Broadfoot on Your Natural Dog Podcast

 Lumps, bumps, or tumors are often a normal part of aging for dogs, so it can be difficult to know when one is serious.
-In this episode, Dr. PJ Broadfoot shares her perspective on the variety of holistic remedies that can help dogs experience pain relief, longer life, and often better health outcomes than conventional treatments.
-She also shares some common signs that indicate a tumor might need to be removed, and she reminds pet parents that there’s always a choice to make when your dog is dealing with a health issue.
+In this episode of Your Natural Dog with Angela Ardolino, we’re joined by Dr. PJ Broadfoot, integrative veterinarian of 40 years, who advocates for natural medicine, and believes if you give the body the right tools, it can take care of the bulk of problems by itself.
+Angela and Dr. Broadfoot share their perspective on the variety of holistic remedies that can help dogs experience pain relief, longer life, and often better health outcomes than conventional treatments.
+They also discuss what to do if you find a lump, bump or tumor on your dog, and some common signs that indicate a tumor might need to be removed.

-- THC is a far safer tool for post-surgery pain relief than opioids (17:43)
+- Cannabis for post-surgery pain relief, rather than opioids

-- Other natural remedies like deer antler velvet can also help dogs (30:36)
+- Natural remedies like medicinal mushrooms, deer antler velvet for dogs

 - CBD Dog Health